-Former rivals Barack Obama and Hillary Clinton may have gotten off to a rocky start when the former accepted the position of secretary of state but, so writes Michael Hirsch for Newsweek this week, Clinton has emerged in recent months as Obama’s bad cop.
+Former rivals Barack Obama and Hillary Clinton may have gotten off to a rocky start when the former accepted the position of secretary of state, but, Michael Hirsch writes for Newsweek this week, Clinton has emerged as Obama’s bad cop.

-This might seem reminiscent of Obama’s transformational rhetoric during the earlier days of his administration but in truth, the more pragmatic, “let’s-make-a-deal approach favored by Clinton has come to prevail.”
+This might sounds like the transformational rhetoric of the early days of the Obama Administration, but the more pragmatic, “let’s-make-a-deal approach favored by Clinton has come to prevail.”

 Beyond forging an intimate working relationship with Defense Secretary Robert Gates, Clinton also has a bond with Vice President Joe Biden and key senators.

 Abroad she maintains close personal ties with government leaders and officials while working to repair America’s shattered prestige.
 Regular town hall meetings — or “townterviews,” as she likes to call them — involving local citizens and the media “have eased at least some of the anti-Americanism in Islamic countries.”